littlecherrypig/docs/google-chrome-extension/privacy-policy.md

 ## 5. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Email Address or Support Page Link].
+If you have any questions about this Privacy Policy, please contact us at littlecherrypig+geqr@gmail.com.